 - 1. Increase densities through redevelopment or infill of existing development or surface parking; - 2.
-Diversify the land use composition through new or expanded public services and complementary uses; - 3.
-Enhance urban design and character through high quality and unique public facilities.
+Diversify the land use composition through new or expanded public services and complementary uses; - Enhance urban design and character through high quality and unique public facilities.

-- 1. Encourage infill development of existing surface parking lots to promote increased recreational and cultural opportunities within the area. - 2.
-Encourage a minimum overall density of 90 dwelling units per net residential hectare within the policy area to promote the overall regional density target of 100 dwelling units per net residential hectare for urban centres. - 3.
-Encourage redevelopment of existing buildings to promote revitalization and intensification.
+- Encourage infill development of existing surface parking lots to promote increased recreational and cultural opportunities within the area. - 2.
+Encourage a minimum overall residential density of 80 dwelling units per net residential hectare within the policy area to promote the overall regional density target of 100 dwelling units per net residential hectare for urban centres. - Encourage redevelopment of existing buildings to promote revitalization and intensification.

-- 4. Require that a concentration of public services remains within the policy area to ensure a sub-regional level of service which defines the urban centre. - 5.
-Encourage the development of new and expanded community services to continue to promote a central recreation, social and cultural hub for the community. - 6.
-Encourage that buildings contain multiple community services to promote synergies between uses and efficient use of public lands.
+- 4. Require that a concentration of public services remains within the policy area to ensure a sub-regional level of service which defines the urban centre. - Encourage the development of new and expanded community services to continue to promote a central recreation, social and cultural hub for the community. - Encourage that buildings contain multiple community services to promote synergies between uses and efficient use of public lands.

-- 7. Encourage opportunities for public agriculture including community gardens to promote local food initiatives. - Consider the development of community housing where accessory and subsidiary to the principal public service uses of the area to support the viability of the area and the need for this vital housing form. - 9.
-Consider a variety of commercial uses, where accessory and subsidiary to the principal public service uses of the area, to support complete communities. - Encourage the enhancement and expansion of the existing integrated gathering area abutting Sherwood Drive and Strathcona County Hall shown on Figure 5: Open Space Concept to promote activities and festivals in the area. - 11.
-Encourage the new and continued provision of emergency services within the policy area to promote safety. - 12.
+- 7. Encourage opportunities for public agriculture including community gardens to promote local food initiatives. - 8.
+Consider the development of community housing where accessory and subsidiary to the principal public service uses of the area to support the viability of the area and the need for this vital housing form. - Consider a variety of commercial uses, where accessory and subsidiary to the principal public service uses of the area, to support complete communities. - 10.
+Encourage the enhancement and expansion of the existing integrated gathering area abutting Sherwood Drive and Strathcona County Hall shown on Map 5: Open Space Concept to promote activities and festivals in the area. - 11.
+Encourage the continued provision of emergency services within the policy area to promote safety. - 12.
 Encourage the provision of new integrated gathering areas to promote community gathering and interaction. - 13.
 Encourage public facilities to provide year round programmable indoor space to promote events and generate year round destinations.

-- Encourage that a landmark features or integrated gathering areas be added to major access points and adjacent to destinations to promote visual identification of these spaces. - 15.
+- 14. Encourage landmark features to be added to vehicular access points, active transportation access points and destination areas of the Public Service Policy Area to promote visual identification of these spaces. - 15.
 Require that entrances of public buildings front onto public streets or open spaces to ensure a pedestrian-friendly public realm. - 16.
-Require that where public buildings abut both a public street and an amenity area, entrances are provided to both the public street and the amenity area with clear articulation using design features to ensure a pedestrian-friendly public realm. - 17.
+Encourage that where public buildings abut both a public street and a pond area, entrances are provided to both the public street and the pond area with clear articulation using design features to promote a pedestrian-friendly public realm. - 17.
 Require that entrances to public buildings be universally accessible to ensure access is provided to all users. - 18.
-Encourage that redevelopment occurs fronting existing streets to promote access to public facilities. - 19.
-Encourage that buildings form a relationship with abutting amenity areas and integrated gathering areas by providing entrances and transparency towards them to promote their use. - 20.
-Encourage future renovations of existing facilities to shield storage areas and parking from the street view to promote an active and attractive streetscape.
+Encourage that redevelopment fronts onto public streets to promote access to public facilities. - 19.
+Encourage that buildings provide entrances and windows along abutting pond areas and integrated gathering areas to promote their use and form relationships. - 20.
+Encourage the screening or shielding of storage and parking areas through the renovation of existing facilities to promote an active and attractive streetscape. - 21.
+Encourage that new storage areas and parking are shielded from the street view to promote an active and attractive streetscape.

-- 21. Encourage flexibility in built form, including height and massing to promote creative and innovative building design that reflects the policy areas unique uses and context. - 22.
-Encourage that buildings are separated at regular intervals to promote the provision of active transportation connections to the interior of site. - 23.
-Consider heights over the maximums outlined within Figure 12: Maximum Heights where community housing is provided within the building to support this vital housing form.
+- 22. Encourage flexibility in built form, including height and massing to promote creative and innovative building design that reflects the policy areas unique uses and context. - Require that building lengths accommodate frequent active transportation infrastructure connections between blocks to ensure connectivity. - 24.
+Consider heights over the maximums outlined within Map 12: Maximum Heights where community housing is provided within the building to support this vital housing form.